yanyinzhao/WeightedTerrainCode/README.md

 This project provides the implementation of the algorithm for efficiently finding the shortest path on 3D weighted terrain surface for moving objects.
 We refer the readers to our paper for more details.

-We compared 13 algorithms as follows:
+We compared 14 algorithms as follows:

 - algorithm EdgSeq (baseline)
+- algorithm EdgSeq-Adp (baseline)
 - algorithm FixSP (baseline)
 - algorithm FixSP-NoWei-Adp (baseline)
 - algorithm LogSP-Adp (baseline)